Finger Drum Pad – Play Beats with Your Keyboard

 Create experimental glitch noises by toggling virtual circuit bend points.
 No real electronics harmed.
 Fun noise toy.

-Mix multiple ambient sounds (rain, fireplace, coffee shop) to create your perfect productive background.
+Mix multiple ambient sounds (rain, fireplace, cafe, forest) at different volumes.
+Create your perfect background noise.
+Local loops.

 Pomodoro timer with built‑in lo‑fi music playlist (synthetic).
 Focus and rest cycles.
 No copyright music; generated tones.